arangodb/docs/3.5/data-modeling-collections-collection-methods.md

 for the collection, the operation will fail with an error.

 {% hint 'info' %}
-The `rotate()` method is specific to the MMFiles storage engine and is not available in clusters.
+The `rotate()` method is specific to the MMFiles storage engine and can not be used in clusters.
 {% endhint %}

 {% hint 'tip' %}